In-Person or Online: Which Biotech Master’s Degree?

 Nearly all students are working professionals maintaining full-time employment while completing the degree.

-Online M.S. in Applied Biotechnology
+Online Biotechnology Degrees

 Mode of Instruction

-Fully online and asynchronous delivery:
+Fully online and typically 100% asynchronous delivery:

 • No scheduled class meetings